-Mechanical damage may occur if switch is engaged or disengaged while driving.
+The vehicle must be in gear (not in Park) to proceed Mechanical damage may occur if switch is engaged or disengaged while driving.

-The rear differential is locked when the switch is pushed upwards.
-The rear differential is unlocked when the switch is pushed downwards.
+The rear differential is locked when the switch is pushed upwards and unlocked when the switch is pushed downwards.